 It’s hard to say which is best for your business and your industry.
-If your goal is optimization of an existing, profitable campaign, this is typically a question best left to the professionals, but if your goal is just to start somewhere with paid advertising, we’ve found that Pay Per Click ads are lower risk and more predictable.
+If your goal is optimization of existing, profitable campaigns, this is typically a question best left to the professionals, but if your goal is just to start somewhere with paid advertising, we’ve found that Pay Per Click ads are lower risk and more predictable.

 We strongly feel that if you’re asking the question of whether you should use PPC or PPM advertising, you are best suited for PPC, which is far easier to experiment with than PPM.
 That is our opinion on pay per click vs pay per impression.
 Businesses who do not take advantage of PPC are missing out.
 Contact us for more on PPC and PPM marketing solutions!

 Image: © DOC RABE Media – Fotolia.com